jesseliu0913/jesseLiu0913.github.io/_pages/about.md

 I have tried several projects related to Computer Vision and Natural Language Processing during my undergraduate and graduate years.
 Currently, I mainly work on the explainability of large models through different methods.

+In the future, I intend to explore the application of these skills to challenges within the realm of medicine and healthcare."

 I will be applying for a PhD in 2024.
 <!-- [![Page Views Count](https://badges.toozhao.com/badges/01GEKFNKNG26BXWT1T6G113FDB/blue.svg)](https://badges.toozhao.com/stats/01GEKFNKNG26BXWT1T6G113FDB "Get your own page views count badge on badges.toozhao.com")